sensebox/books/en/projects/eco_station/uv_sensor.md

 It has a shorter wavelength than visible light, but longer than that of X-rays:
 The spectrum is defined from 100 nm to 380 nm.

-Through absorption of the earth's athmosphere in the ozone layer, the solar radiation in the UV-B spectrum (100 - 300 nm) does barely reach the earth's surface.
+Through absorption of the earth's atmosphere in the ozone layer, the solar radiation in the UV-B spectrum (100 - 300 nm) does barely reach the earth's surface.
-The less dangerous UV-A radiation (300 - 380 nm) is far less absorbed by the athmosphere.
+The less dangerous UV-A radiation (300 - 380 nm) is far less absorbed by the atmosphere.

-UV-light intensity is measured in microwatts per square-centimeter (μW / cm²).
+UV-light intensity is measured in micro-watts per square-centimeter (μW / cm²).
 Our `VEML6070` sensor measures radiation from round about 300 - 400 nm, so it can only detect UV-A radiation (for more precise information, consider the [datasheet](https://github.com/sensebox/resources/raw/master/datasheets/datasheet_veml6070-UV-A-Light-Sensor.pdf)).

 ## Construction